HoS5am/Image-Processing-Api/README.md

 # Image Processing API
-## A Web Application that allows users to preview and resize images instantly. it contains an API that resizes images by specifying their width and height via URL parameters.
+## A Web Application that allows users to preview and resize images instantly, upload their own images and add it to the gallery, and also have the ability to resize them. it contains an API that resizes images by specifying their width and height via URL parameters, and another that uploads images.

 ### Features

 - Image Selection: Choose an existing image from a list of available images.

+- Image Uploading: Upload an image from local machine to the webpage.

 - Image Resizing: Specify width and height to resize the image dynamically.